AdamMeyers/The_Termolator/README_fr.txt

 	FR ONLY COMPONENTS:

-	The following scripts contain French-specific elements or have been modified for French: filter_term_output_fr.py
+	The following scripts and dictionaries contain French-specific elements or have been modified for French:

+		run_termolator_fr.sh run_lang_model_background_fr.sh
+		run_lang_model_foreground_fr.sh
+		tag_back_and_foreground.sh
+		make_file_list.sh
+		getNounChunks.java
+		filter_term_output_fr.py
 		filter_terms_fr.py
-		getNounChunks.java
 		make_filtered_doc_fr.py
-		run_lang_model_background_fr.sh
-		run_lang_model_foreground_fr.sh
 		run_make_filtered_fact_files_FR.py
-		run_termolator_fr.sh
 		stage1_driver.py
-		tag_back_and_foreground.sh
 		term_utilities_fr.py
 		webscore_fr.py
+		english_dict_list.txt
+		person_name_list_simple.dict
+		verb_dict_fr.txt
+		cities_eng.dict
+		leipzigFR.profile
+		modelFRinput-leipzig.list
+		nationality_dict_fr.txt
+		orgs_abbrev_dict_fr.txt
+		dictionary_full_fr.txt
+		french_gazetteer.txt

 		(FR function has been added to make_language_model.py)

 	Many of the above rely on non French specific scripts used by the English Termolator.

+	TESTING THE PROGRAM:

+	There are sets of sample files in the french_test_docs_june_2020 subdirectory for testing the French system.
+There are two shell scripts: run_foret and run_inform which can be run to test the system.
+Structuring directories in a similar manner is suggested for running on other data.